-Based on the foregoing, Elections Code section 8062, as amended by Statutes 2012, chapter 3 and CC/ROV #11126 do not impose any state-mandated activities on counties.
+Based on the foregoing, Elections Code section 8062, as amended by Statutes 2012, chapter 3, and CC/ROV #11126 do not impose any state-mandated activities on counties.

-C. The remaining code sections and executive orders pled require the County to perform some new activities, but the required activities do not impose costs mandated by the state because they are necessary to implement Proposition 14 or are intended to implement and incidental to Proposition 14 and impose at most de minimus added costs in the scope of the Top Two Primary.
+C. Some of the code sections, as amended, and the executive orders alleged require counties to perform some new activities, but the required activities do not impose costs mandated by the state because they are necessary to implement Proposition 14 or are intended to implement and incidental to Proposition 14 and impose at most de minimis added costs in the context of the Top Two Primary program.

-The remaining test claim statutes and executive orders pled (Elec.
+The remaining code sections and executive orders pled (Elec.
 Code §§ 9083.5, 13102, 13105, 13110, 13206, 13206.5, and 14105.1 as added or amended by Stats.
 2009, ch.
 1, and Stats.
 2012, ch.
 3; Secretary of State's Memoranda CC/ROV# 11005, 11125, 11126, and 12059), as explained below, require counties to perform some new activities.
 However, the costs of these activities are not mandated by the state pursuant to Government Code section 17556(f).

-1. The courts have interpreted the "necessary to implement" clause of Government Code section 17556(f) to preclude a finding of costs mandated by the state if the activities or costs: would be required "even in the absence of" the test claim statute; in a situation in which the state has no "true choice" as to the manner of implementation; and, if duties imposed by the statute or executive order are incidental to the ballot measure and produce at most de minimis added costs.
+1. The courts have interpreted the "necessary to implement" clause of Government Code section 17556(f) to preclude a finding of cost mandated by the state if the activities or costs are required "even in the absence of" the test claim statute; and when the state has no "true choice" as to the manner of implementation; and, if duties imposed by the statute or executive order are incidental to the ballot measure and produce at most de minimis added costs.